Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 7970 should perform quite a bit faster than the GeForce GT 440 3GB overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 7970 is 511% faster than the GeForce GT 440 3GB overall, due to its greater data rate. (explain)

-Texel RateThe Radeon HD 7970 should be much (more or less 731%) better at anisotropic filtering than the GeForce GT 440 3GB. (explain)
+Texel RateThe Radeon HD 7970 will be much (about 731%) more effective at texture filtering than the GeForce GT 440 3GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison